 Colour palette: Subtle palette with lots of exposed, natural elements and colours reminding of baked bread, wheat fields and silvery green herbs like sage leaves.

 Double volume spaces require innovative and well-designed kitchens.
-Lofts are fun, toned down spaces that love raw elements, juxtaposed with polished elements to create contrast.
+Lofts are fun, toned down spaces that love raw elements juxtaposed with polished surfaces to create contrast.

 Finishes: Raw bricks, steel, copper, concrete, tin.

-Finishes: wood, steel, wire, tin, brass, copper and cast iron.
+Finishes: Wood, stainless steel, wire, tin, brass, copper and cast iron.

-This style gets interpreted on a very personal level in a variety of different ways.
+This style gets interpreted in a variety of different ways.
 We’ll look at a simple version, celebrating simplicity with a hint of nostalgia.

-Colour palette: soft blues and reds paired with white and neutrals
+Colour palette: Soft blues and reds paired with white, grey, and pale neutrals

 Worn, weathered and distressed are three ideal words to describe this style.
-The biggest secret to creating this look successfully, is to get the mix of distressed pieces with sleek finishes just right.
+The biggest secret to successfully creating this look is to get the mix of distressed pieces with sleek finishes right.

-Colour palette: This style is more defined by the texture of distressed surfaces than by a quintessential colour palette.
+Colour palette: This style is more defined by the texture of distressed surfaces than by a specific colour palette.

 This kitchen is well designed, functional and features all the mod cons.

 Key elements: This style is for the fashion forward and trendy among us, embracing all the latest finishes.
-Incoporting the latest technology and finishes, the contemporary kitchen is state of the art with personal touches.
+Incorporating cutting-edge technology and finishes, the contemporary kitchen is state of the art with personal touches.

-Colour palettes: Monochromatic combinations are very popular in contemporary colour schemes, but we also see splashes of bold colour and all black palettes.
+Colour palettes: Monochromatic combinations are very popular in contemporary kitchens, but we also see splashes of bold colour and all black palettes.

 For the purist, a white on white kitchen is sheer bliss.
-Just beware, there are more than one shade of white and it can be very tricky to the untrained eye to choose the right one.
+Just beware, there is more than one shade of white and it can be very tricky to the untrained eye to choose the right combination of tones.

-Finishes: Gloss, matte, rich variety of textures and finishes, combinations with trendy metals and patterns.
+Finishes: Gloss, matte, a rich variety of textures and finishes, combinations with trendy metals and patterns.

-Colour palettes: Choose the right shade of white for your all white kitchen.
-If you want a warm white make sure you have a rosy undertone or for a more masculine, modern look, a colder grey undertone will do the trick.
-Have a look at the large range of whites available before you choose.
-Using gloss will reflect light and matte will absorb it.
-This also makes a big difference in your choice of tone.
+Colour palettes: Choose the right shade of white for your all-white kitchen.
+If you want a warm white make sure you have a rosy undertone.
+Or, for a more masculine look, a colder grey undertone will do the trick.
+Have a look at the large range of white materials available before you choose.
+Gloss finishes will reflect light while matte surfaces will absorb it, giving great tonal variety even though it’s only one colour.

 Lovers of vintage and retro items tend to have really fun kitchens.
-Think of quirky 1950’s housewife signage or the signature colour palettes: pastels or bright complimentaries.
-No retro kitchen is of course finished, without the iconic Smeg appliance.
+Think of quirky 1950’s housewife signage or the signature colour palettes: pastels or bright complimentary colours.
+No retro kitchen is, of course, finished, without the iconic retro appliances.

-Key elements: Thrift shop finds and collections of vintage items.
-Black and white checkered floor tiles and 1950s signage completes the look.
+Key elements: This kitchen includes thrift shop finds and collections of vintage items.
+Checkered floor tiles and quirky signage complete the look.

 Finishes: Chrome, vinyl, plastic, melamine.

-Colour palettes: Bright diner palettes featuring signal red and turquoise, seamfoam and teal, or a softer palette of clementine orange and olive green.
+Colour palettes: Bright diner-style palettes featuring signal red and turquoise, aqua and teal, or a softer palette of tangerine and olive green.

-If you like open spaces and well organized cupboards, this style is for you.
+If you like open spaces and well-organised cupboards, this style is for you.
 Sleek, sophisticated and modern are the keywords here.
-This kitchen will run like a well oiled machine, but without being too clinical.
+This kitchen will run like a well-oiled machine, but without being too clinical.
 Personality is added with just the right amount of texture or pattern and finishes.